bevacqua/rome/README.md

 ##### `.getDate()`

 Returns the current date, as defined by the calendar, in a native `Date` object.
+If `required: false` you'll get `null` when the input field is empty.

 ##### `.getDateString(format?)`

 Returns the current date, as defined by the calendar, using the provided `options.inputFormat` format string or a format of your choosing.
+If `required: false` you'll get `null` when the input field is empty.

 ##### `.getMoment()`

 Returns a copy of the `moment` object underlying the current date in the calendar.
+If `required: false` you'll get `null` when the input field is empty.

 ##### `.destroy()`